 The Connecticut Science Center is currently CLOSED to the public due to public health concerns about COVID-19.

 We are a science learning institution that exists to inspire our society to act in a science-minded way.
 When science tells us something, we must not ignore it.
-The best available scientific and medical information strongly indicates that reducing social transmission is the best way to mitigate the ongoing COVID-19 outbreak.
+The best available scientific and medical information strongly informed the mitigation of the COVID-19 outbreak.

 President & Chief Executive Officer